-There’s always a certain trepidation as I walk in to the Hotel Fortyseven and head straight for the elevator.
-Once up at the top, I’m welcomed in the the hotel’s lushly landscaped penthouse.
-The first moment I walk out on the verdant roof garden, I always gasp.
+There’s always a certain trepidation as I walk into the Hotel Fortyseven and head straight for the elevator.
+Once up at the top, I’m welcomed in the the hotel’s lushly landscaped penthouse, and the first moment I walk out on the verdant roof garden, I always gasp.
 I’ve been a Roman all my life, but I never imagined how perfect the breathtaking view over Piazza Petroselli could be from up here, nor how gorgeous the round Temple of Hercules could be, seen from above.

-With ancient Rome at your feet, fluttering heart and the kitchen’s creative local cuisine in your plate, you’ll agree in electing this as one of Rome’s most romantic spots.
-Nothing beats the sunset glinting off a perfectly frosted glass of chilled Falanghina, in anticipation of the seafood extravaganza you’re about to savour.
+With ancient Rome at your feet, fluttering heart and the kitchen’s contemporary Mediterranean cuisine in your plate, you’ll agree in electing this as one of Roma’s most romantic spots.
+Nothing beats the sunset glinting off a perfectly frosted glass of chilled Sauvignon, in anticipation of the seafood extravaganza you’re about to savour.
 I come for the saffron Cappellaci pasta stuffed with turbot fish and potatoes, served on pureed zucchini; and the sauteed scallops with cherry tomatoes and asparagus on a bed of pearl barley, shellfish and dried vegetable cous cous.

 As swallows draw huge swooping circles in the sky, and the westerly ponentino breeze blows your worries away, go ahead and drop your shoulders, take in the beauty, and prepare to say yes.